ye-olde-jack/NFG/Secrets/S6 Notes (In Progress).md

 		8. Mageborn children from Elyria were actually rescued from some kind of cult.
 		9. The presence of Kislevite people has been found traveling through Emberwood and moving in the direction of Buckledown Row.
 		10. Saint Vitruvio was once a farmer before he became a Saint.
-		11. ~~Lucretia Matthias was said to begin publishing the Testament of the Falling Fire before the fall of the meteor, but others say they've found publications dated after as the first.~~
+		11. ~~Lucretia Mathias was said to begin publishing the Testament of the Falling Fire before the fall of the meteor, but others say they've found publications dated after as the first.~~
 - # Step 10: Aftermath (Done)
 What happens after the PCs have done their thing?
 What does everyone else do?
 	- For the scenes that PCs didn't enter, assume that one of the fronts succeeds, one of them fails, and the rest never come to fruition.